QuantGang/MachineLearning_P2/README.md

 - Boosting
 - Learning parametric models by several optimisation algorithms

 Here we consider modelling the number of rides each hour for a bike rental company; we also create and test a spam e-mails filter, and try to estimate the number of bidders at an eBay auction of coins.
+Link to access this project: [ML_Session](https://quantgang.github.io/MachineLearning_P2/)